scollier/Summit2014OSEonOSPViaHeat/scott/06-Deploy-Heat-Stack.md

           yum_validator_version: "2.0"
           ose_version: "2.0"

+##**6.3 Open the port for Return Signals**

+The *broker* and *node* VMs need to be able to deliver a completed signal to the metadata service.

+    iptables -I INPUT -p tcp --dport 8000 -j ACCEPT service iptables save

 ##**6.3 Launch the stack**

 Now run the *heat* command and launch the stack.
 The -f option tells *heat* where the template file resides.
 The -e option points *heat* to the environment file that was created in the previous section.